baronsengir007/Ai-Assistent-Nylas/week-6/caddy/README.md

     }
 }
 ```

+**Key improvements in Caddy v2:**
+- Use environment variables for IP whitelist management
+- Multiple IPs can be specified space-separated in the environment variable
+- Cleaner syntax with proper matcher handling

 This gives you the security you want for Supabase while keeping your API publicly accessible for your application users.